-Smith might deserve a higher standing in the talk for the greatest tight ends of all time.
+Smith might deserve a higher standing in the discussion for the greatest tight ends of all time.
 In the same era as other greats like Mike Ditka, Charlie Sanders, and John Mackey, Smith had himself the best season and most prolific stretch of any tight end.
-In 1967, he averaged over 21 yards per catch and had over 1,200 yards but lost out on an All-Pro bid to Mackey, who had 686 yards that year.
+In 1967, he averaged over 21 yards per catch and had more than 1,200 yards but lost out on an All-Pro bid to Mackey, who had 686 yards that year.

-Considering Smith was a competent blocker himself, not receiving at least one All-Pro in his Hall of Fame career smells funny.
+Considering Smith was a competent blocker himself, not receiving at least one All-Pro in his Hall of Fame career seems odd.

 12) Mike Ditka